nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 He realizes that all he needs to be happy is himself, he is not a jigsaw puzzle who needs to be completed by someone else.
 He is a pizza who he should be able to enjoy without the chitter chatter & the loud music.
 He can enjoy all his flavours without having to do small talk about how it is very cold & very hot today, how the traffic is the worst, how that girl got with that guy & how that person got fired from his job & how that kid topped the class.

 It is difficult at the beginning but eventually talking to himself & really thinking about stuff gives him a unique edge.
 He returns back home & emphasizes the need to love oneself & be comfortable with the silence that comes with it.

+### Exercise 5
+What is the most important scene in that story?
+	he gets accepted on to the team when they get up that mountain
+	when her imaginary magical powers turn out to be real when she finally quit her job to pursue her budding career when you have the answer write that scene (prose, screenplay or anything else)